 - Whether parental leave will run concurrently with FMLA leave.

-After that, make sure everyone—parents and non-parents alike—get their hands on the latest version.
+After that, ensure everyone—parents and non-parents alike—has the latest version.

 9. Update your policy periodically